Sustainability Inside and Out

 Food Waste Digesters

-In order to help reduce food waste, Dining Services rents 6 BioHitech SPROUT Food Waste Digesters.
-Food waste is broken down by enzymes and converted into environmentally friendly “liquid waste” that safely enters the sewer system.
-Most food waste generated by the kitchens at Neilson Dining Hall, Busch Dining Hall, and Henry’s Diner is currently being “digested”.
+In order to help reduce food waste, Dining Services rents 4 BioHitech SPROUT Food Waste Digesters.
+Left-over food is broken down by microorganisms and converted into environmentally friendly “waste water”.
+All food waste generated by the kitchens and the customers at Neilson Dining Hall, Busch Dining Hall, Henry’s Diner and Harvest Cafe is being “digested”.
+Eventually, the goal is for all dining hall units to have digesters, eliminating the need for food waste pickup at these locations.

 For more detailed information, please visit the university website on sustainability.
 For any questions about sustainability, send an e-mail to marketing@dining.rutgers.edu